denisstasyev/Computational_Mathematics/README.md

 # Computational_Mathematics
-Second semester tasks in Computational Mathematics course at MIPT
+Second semester tasks for the Computational Mathematics course at MIPT.